Zeditave Stakes

 The Zeditave Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race for three-year-old colts and geldings, held with set weights with penalties conditions, over a distance of 1200 metres at Caulfield Racecourse in Melbourne, Australia in February.
-Prize money for the race is A$200,000.

 History

 The race is named after the 1988 Blue Diamond Stakes and 1989 Futurity Stakes winner, Zeditave.
 Between 2005-2013 the race was run on Australia Day holiday.
 Since 2014 the race has been run on the Blue Diamond Stakes / Futurity Stakes racecard.